sagemathinc/cocalc-docker/docs/personal/README.md

 docker run --name=cocalc-personal-test -d -p 127.0.0.1:5123:5000 -p 127.0.0.1:5222:2222 -v ~/cocalc-personal:/home/user/cocalc/src/data  sagemathinc/cocalc-personal-aarch64
 ```

-With the above on localhost only you can connect to cocalc via http://localhost:5123 and you can also ssh in via port 5222.
+With the above on localhost only you can connect to cocalc via http://localhost:5123 and you can also [ssh in via port 5222 if you add your public key to /home/user/.ssh/authorized\_keys](./ssh.md).
 You can't directly connect from any external machine, which is a good approach for something that is not designed to be secure for multiple users at once.

 If you open http://localhost:5123/projects even without creating an account, you'll be able to immediately start making cocalc projects and using them.